-The Texas Trauma Informed Peer Support (TTIPS) Training is a two and a half day training designed to educate peers on the impact of trauma across the lifespan and to support those they are working with to address trauma in an intentional and informed manner.
+The Texas Trauma Informed Peer Support (TTIPS) Training is a two day training designed to educate peers on the impact of trauma across the lifespan and to support those they are working with to address trauma in an intentional and informed manner.

 To be eligible for the training, a Certified Peer Specialist must have been employed or volunteering as a peer specialist at least half time for a minimum of six months.

 Development of this training was a joint effort of Via Hope and the National Council for Behavioral Health.

 The Council is a non-profit organization representing more than 2,000 community mental health and addiction organizations that provide a broad continuum of services to meet the healthcare needs of individuals living with mental illnesses and addictions.

 The training is organized into the following eight sessions:

 Session 1: Introduces the relationship between previous learning as peer supporters and explores the values and ethics of peer support.